ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/code-to-cloud/code-to-cloud-deployment.md

     Hello, Kubernetes!
     ```

 >**Note:** You can visit the [Code to Cloud specification](https://github.com/ballerina-platform/ballerina-spec/blob/master/c2c/code-to-cloud-spec.md) for detailed information about all the supported features.
 As mentioned in the beginning Code to Cloud is a tool created to make the development process easier.
 It does not cover the operational properties in kubernetes.
-If you want to have these additional features in your deployment or you need to change the generated kubernetes artifacts, we recommend using [Kustomize](https://kustomize.io/) for modifying the generated YAML.
+If you want to have these additional features in your deployment or you need to change the generated Kubernetes artifacts, we recommend using [Kustomize](https://kustomize.io/) for modifying the generated YAML.